Burns London: Burns London Ltd. (Holding Company, 2020–)

 On 2 June 2020, Burns London (Holdings) Ltd (company no. 12638371), was incorporated under new ownership by a six-member consortium: Simon Gilson and Terry Hope, co-founders and former owners of musical instrument retailer PMT, formerly Professional Music Technology; Lee Anderton, managing director of Andertons Music Co.; Peter Anderton, associated with Andertons Music Co.; Graham Bell, co-founder of the UK guitar retailer GuitarGuitar; and Christopher McBay, a UK-based business executive.
+Several members of this consortium previously collaborated on the EastCoast guitar brand.

 This entity replaced the previous operating company, Barry Gibson's Burns London Ltd (company no. 02668005).

 On 26 June 2020, the company's official website was updated to remove all product listings and instead display the message: "Imagined in 1959 / Re-Imagined in 2021" and "Now this amazing, historic brand is set to secure a bright future as the new owners look forward to revealing the re-imagined Burns range in 2021."
 On 26 March 2022, the website was updated to display: "Re-Imagined in 2022".
 It does not appear to have been updated again in the years since.

 On 27 September 2022, the new holding company adopted the name Burns London Ltd, while the original operating company was renamed Burns London (Holdings) Ltd.

 Simon Gilson resigned as a director of the new company on 10 March 2023.

 The earlier company was voluntarily dissolved on 11 April 2023.

 The company's "Burns LONDON" trademark expired in March 2024.
-However, a new trademark application was filed in May 2025, suggesting that a revival of Burns London may be under consideration.
+However, a new trademark application was filed in May 2025, and registered in August 2025 suggesting that a revival of Burns London may be under consideration.

+Christopher McBay also resigned as a director of the new company on 1st December 2025.